-By J. Christopher Lombardo, Partner
+By J. Christopher Lombardo, Florida Family Law Attorney

 Family law……an unwelcoming area of law that many hopes they may never have to approach.
 When the initial thought of a family law attorney comes to mind, many may conjure up images of aggressive attorneys attempting to dismantle the lives of innocent spouses.
 They see unwarranted attempts to have hard earned assets taken from one spouse to be given to the other, mounds of paperwork and related high fees.
 While it may be common knowledge that approximately 50% of marriages end in divorce, on the brighter side, the remaining marriages will make it!

-Role of a Family Law Attorney
+Role of a Florida Family Law Attorney

 Family law is an area of practice that expands beyond divorce.
 It includes a broad range of legal topics focusing on the legal issues that are helpful regarding family relationships, identification of assets and various children’s issues, including support and parenting plans.
 These areas are addressed by several means including the following;